angrybacon/doomsday-wiki/markdown/articles/2022/12/31/ddft-update-2022.md

 can also let you draw into a Doomsday pile and help find Bolas's Citadel, or find a win-con off Citadel.

-That said, the list clearly works, which is interesting because I looks like it lies firmly in the realm of _midrange_ combo.
+That said, the list clearly works, which is interesting because it looks like it lies firmly in the realm of _midrange_ combo.
 But lets compare it to decks like ANT or Traditional DDFT.
 The biggest difference from Traditional DDFT is the manabase.
 Going from 4 to 2 colors and playing lots of basics gives it more